Cosmo5G/s1n_carryandhideintrunk/README.md

 # 🚗 Carry And Hide In Trunk for FiveM

-> 📦 **Statut :** This project is now archived and no long maintained.
+> ⚠️ **Status :** This project is now archived and no long maintained.
 Feel free to do whatever you like with it.

 Elevate your FiveM gaming experience with the "Carry And Hide In Trunk" script! 🎮 Now you can carry players, hide in trunks, and interact with vehicles like never before.